 And, more importantly, singles have the freedom to pursue these things.
 We also have the freedom to pull into a restaurant simply because we’re hungry.
 Isn’t that what they’re there for?

-Lastly, we have the freedom to take down time, to decide that we’d like some quiet time to ourselves, to eat what we want and not have to entertain anyone.
+Lastly, we have the freedom to take downtime, to decide that we’d like some quiet time to ourselves, to eat what we want and not have to entertain anyone.
 I, for one, treasure my quiet evenings with a good meal, a book and the utter silence that allows me to rest my mind, body and spirit.
 That doesn’t make me lonely, desperate or sad.
-To the contrary, it makes me quite happy.
+On the contrary, it makes me quite happy.

 No Pity Zone